It’s 30 colorful pages of book recommendations and dazzling travel photos:

 Utgard forest is overwhelming.
 Bigger than ever.
-Dark and summer-full; undergrowth exploding outward and upward, brambles and nettles creeping out fomr the forest fringes.
-I drive for fifteen minutes and Urgard forest is the constant shade on the right-hand side of the road.
+Dark and summer-full; undergrowth exploding outward and upward, brambles and nettles creeping out from the forest fringes.
+I drive for fifteen minutes, and Utgard forest is the constant shade on the right-hand side of the road.
 I pass the narrow entrance to Mossen village — nothing good’s ever come out of that place — and I drive on. — Will Dean

 Strong Sense of Place is a website and podcast dedicated to literary travel and books we love.
 Reading good books increases empathy.
 Empathy is good for all of us and the amazing world we inhabit.

 This is a weekly email.
 If you'd like a quick alert whenever we update our blog, subscribe here.

 We'll share enough detail to help you decide if a book is for you, but we'll never ruin plot twists or give away the ending.

 This 30-page 2020 Reading Atlas takes you around the world with dozens of excellent books and gorgeous travel photos.
 Get your free copy when you subscribe to our newsletter.